Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Linear one-parameter families of elliptic curves

 \section{Linear one-parameter families of elliptic curves}

-In this and the next section we amass more evidence for the Bias conjecture by demonstrating negative bias in additional one-parameter families of elliptic curves.
+In this and the next section we amass more evidence for the Bias Conjecture by demonstrating negative bias in additional one-parameter families of elliptic curves.
 See \cite{MMRW,Mi1,Mi3} for earlier calculations on the subject.
 The families studied are amenable to direct calculation; thus these are not generic families but ones chosen so that the resulting Legendre sums are tractable.

 We collect several standard lemmas for calculating biases in elliptic curve families.
 Throughout this paper, $\js{\cdot}$ denotes a Legendre symbol, and $\sum_{x(p)}$ denotes a sum over all residue classes modulo $p$.
-Linear sums and quadratic sums of Legendre symbols can be easily evaluated; we state below the result (see for example \cite{BEW98, Mi1} for the standard proof).
+Linear sums and quadratic sums of Legendre symbols can be easily evaluated but cubic and higher typically cannot (which is why it is so hard to work with elliptic curves, as these give rise to cubic Legendre sums).
+The idea behind all the constructions is to bypass the difficulty of dealing with these cubic and higher Legendre sums by looking at carefully chosen one-parameter families where we can execute the sum over $t$ modulo $p$ exactly \emph{and} be left with sums of a special form that can be evaluated in closed form.
+We state below the result for linear and quadratic sums; see for example \cite{BEW98, Mi1} for the standard proof.